erikareads/do_nothing/README.md

   step do
     id :first_step
     title "A first step"
-    instrutions "The instructions to follow for the first step." end
+    instructions "The instructions to follow for the first step." end

   step do